YangVincent/YangVincent.github.io/collections/_resources/2020-06-04-personality-vectors-2.md

 $$PV_B=\{-0.9, -0.4, -0.7\}$$

 We tend to want to spend more time with people who have similar preferences.
-That means the smaller the angle between our vectors, the more similar our preferences are.
+That means the smaller the inner product between our vectors, the more similar our preferences are.
 Our preferences are closely tied with our attributes.

 In the chart below, we can see that Alice (orange) and My (white) PVs are more similar than either of ours is to Bob's.
 This